CCTV camera buyers guide

 Pro and Diamond Sony electronic Packs - our choice of electronics

-A great electronics combination based round a Sony 1/3 inch CCD and Sony digital signal processor chipset (DSP).
-Where this package really scores is in its low light capability down to as low as 0.01lux.
-Which also gives superb infra red performance.
+A good quality high resolution combination of CCD image sensor and DSP chip set.
+Where this package really scores is in its low light capability down to as little as 0.01 lux.
 For most applications this package will be more than adequate.

-Quite a lot of places sell CCTV these days and you`ll often hear retailers such as us putting down "one box solutions" sold by the out of town retail giants and on "the bay".
-It`s all well and good for us to claim our products are better, but what does "better" mean.
+Quite a lot of places sell CCTV these days and you'll often hear us putting down "one box solutions" sold by retail giants and on line.
+It's all well and good for us to claim our products are better, but what does "better" mean.

 A quick word on camera basics